• Home

 The update doesn't automatically reprice every game on Steam.
 Developers still have to actively choose a conversion method and apply it.
 Games that already have manually set regional prices won't change unless the developer goes in and updates them.

 That means the fix is available now, but whether players in affected regions actually see fairer prices depends on whether developers act on it.
-According to PCGamesN's coverage of the update, Valve acknowledged that many developers aren't even familiar with all 35 supported currencies or how many decimal places each one uses, which is part of why the new tools include clearer guidance alongside the conversion methods.
+Valve has acknowledged that many developers aren't even familiar with all 35 supported currencies or how many decimal places each one uses, which is part of why the new tools include clearer guidance alongside the conversion methods.

 The key here is that Valve has removed the main excuse for mispriced regional listings.
 The data is better, the tools are more transparent, and developers now have three concrete frameworks to work from instead of guessing.